 Because of U.S. sanctions, you won’t be able to open a bank account if you reside in certain countries.

 List of countries unable to open accounts: https://help.jumpstartfilings.com/en/articles/4460660-am-i-eligible-for-jumpstart

 There are a variety of things to look at when applying domestically or internationally for a bank account, but the most important ones are the following:

 You are always able to open a bank account in the United States by traveling and opening one in person.
-You must open the LLC bank account in the same state where your LLC was formed.

 The bank that has the best reviews for non-US residents is Wells Fargo as well as a couple of neobanks here in the U.S. They often open bank accounts with non-Us residents who don’t have a Social Security Number or don’t yet have an ITIN, but will require an in-person visit.

 Often people use their LLCs Registered Agents address as the LLCs office address.

 Because every bank is different, it is important to reach out to the bank ahead of time and speak to the manager.
 Inform them that you have a United States LLC and are a non-US resident without an SSN or ITIN.
 It is important to find out all the documentation they require to open a bank account.

 When you schedule your appointment with the bank, it is recommended to stay 1 to 2 weeks just in case there are any complications or extra things you need to do to open your bank account.

 Reminder, there may be additional documentation depending on the bank, so reach out to them ahead of time and ask.